 Badgers in a picture symbolize happiness because 獾 huān sounds just the same as 欢 huān ‘joyous, happy, pleased’, badgers are often portrayed together with magpies as they also give the wish for happiness.

-However their main importance has come from a linguistic coincidence; the character for bat 蝠 fú sounds and looks the same as 福 fú ‘good fortune’ and so bats are commonly seen as decorations on ornaments to wish good luck and as motifs in paintings.
+However their main importance has come from a linguistic coincidence; the character for bat 蝠 fú sounds the same and looks similar to 福 fú ‘good fortune’ and so bats are commonly seen as decorations on ornaments and as motifs in paintings to wish good luck.
 Two bats symbolize double happiness.
 The five blessings of life (health, wealth, virtue, long life, peaceful death) are often represented by five bats sometimes surrounding the 寿 shòu emblem for longevity.
 Rúyì 如意 is a good luck charm that can be drawn in a shape like a bat's wings.

 Bees are not often used in paintings but if they appear they can represent, when combined with a monkey (猴 hóu), aspiration to high office as 封 fēng means ‘bestow high office’ and 侯 hóu ‘a marquis’.
 If bees are shown with peony flowers this shows a young man seeking love.

 The character for bee is composed of the insect radical with the character for awl to represent its sharp sting.
 The wild Chinese bee is smaller and less ferocious than other bee species.
-The art of bee-keeping was considered a hobby and honey an luxury rather than staple food.
+The art of bee-keeping was considered a hobby and honey a luxury food.
 Chinese traditional bee hives were hour-glass shaped with a narrow central opening just large enough to let one bee through.